pvandervelde/mindvortex/src/posts/2100-01-01-Starting-robotics-with-scuttle.md

 Assembly of the SCUTTLE robot is pretty easy, it consists of aluminium T-slot lengths, some 3D printed parts and some electronics parts.
-The T-slot lengths are fastened with angle brackets and the 3D printed parts bolt to the T-slot lenghts.
+The T-slot lengths are fastened with angle brackets and the 3D printed parts bolt to the T-slot lengths.
 The kit I bought only required connecting electronic parts with connectors, no soldering required.
 If you build a SCUTTLE from scratch there is some soldering to be done.